Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 ## Custom class mappings for page types

-examples are `Migration.Tool.Extensions/ClassMappings/ClassMappingSample.cs`
+Example code is found in `Migration.Tool.Extensions/ClassMappings/ClassMappingSample.cs`.

 ### Class remodeling sample

+Example code is found in the method `AddSimpleRemodelingSample`.

-demonstrated in method `AddSimpleRemodelingSample`, goal is to take single data class and change it to more suitable shape.
+The goal of this method is to take a **single data class** and change it to more suitable shape.

 ### Class merge sample

+Example code is found in the method `AddClassMergeExample`.

-demonstrated in method `AddClassMergeExample`, goal is to take multiple data classes from source instance and define their relation to new class
+The goal of this method is to take **multiple data classes** from the source instance and define their relation to a new class.

+### Example

-lets define new class:
+Let's define a new class:

 ```csharp
 var m = new MultiClassMapping(targetClassName, target =>
 {